ADACS-Australia/HWSA-2022/_episodes/03-BestPracticesInComputing.md

 You can use VSCode extensions to view the rendered version or push it to GitHub to view it on the webpage.
 This will remind you how to use your code and where you got your data.

+> ## Create a README file for your repo
+> - Create a `README.md` file in your repo
+> - Add your name, an description of the intent of the repo, and what the various files do
+> - Commit this file to your git repo
+>
+{: .challenge}